chenzhihuii/Ekonometrika/README.md

 - NOTES

-The souce code and PDF documents that have been worked on are my own work and are protected by copyright.
-Any use, distribution, or retrieval without written permission is considered an infringement and will be strictly penalized.
+The source code and PDF documents are my own work and are protected by copyright.
+Any use, distribution, or retrieval without written permission is considered an infringement and will be strictly penalized!.